 OIDC user pool IdP authentication flow

-When your user signs in to your application using an OIDC IdP, they pass through the following authentication flow.
+When your user signs in to your application using an OIDC IdP, your user pool conducts the following authentication flow.

 -

-Your user lands on the Amazon Cognito built-in sign-in page, and is offered the option to sign in through an OIDC IdP such as Salesforce.
+Your user lands on the Amazon Cognito built-in sign-in page, and is offered the option to sign in through an OIDC IdP, for example Salesforce.

 -